persinac/homelab/mysql_pg_migration/README.md

 # Pre-reqs

+1. MySQL instance _must_ be 5.7
+2. Have your remote instance certificates available

 Your MySQL instance _must_ be 5.7.
 If you're running anything > 5.X, you'll need to migrate your MySQL database to an instance that is running 5.7.
 This is because of this: